DaveParillo/gravity-wiki/GravitySetup.md

 You can download an installer here: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
 The complete installation depends on your system.
 Some info on installing on Ubuntu can be found here: http://askubuntu.com/questions/67909/how-do-i-install-oracle-jdk-6 or here: http://www.wikihow.com/Install-Oracle-Java-JDK-on-Ubuntu-Linux.

 _Python Support_<BR>
-For Python support (currently only supported on Linux), there are a couple of additional build dependencies (note that you can disable Python support with the --without-python option to the configure script):
+For Python support (currently only supported on Linux with Python 2.7), there are a couple of additional build dependencies (note that you can disable Python support with the --without-python option to the configure script):
 * python-dev
   * This can be installed with your package management system
 * python-protobuf